|Mus.Cat. NEWUC:2004.16||Mnfctr: IBM||Date: 1966||Ser. No: -||Model: -|

 At the left is an 029 Card Punch.

-so the characters were punched in the card
+As the user pressed a key so the character was punched in the card

-and it moved a column to the left.
+and then it moved a column to the left.

 This is a 2540 Card Reader/Punch.